eclipse-kura/kura/docs/kura-wires/usage-examples/ti-sensortag-application.md

 # TI SensorTag Application

 As presented in the [Ti SensorTag Driver](../../connect-field-devices/sensortag-driver.md), Kura provides a specific driver that can be used to interact with Texas Instruments SensorTag devices.
-The driver is available only for gateways that support the new Bluetooth LE APIs.

 This tutorial will explain how to configure a Wire graph that connects with a SensorTag, reads sensor values and publishes data to a cloud platform.